liflab/beepbeep-3-book/markdown/advanced/README.md

 ![A chain of processors using a `Pump`.](WithPump.png)

-Notice that this chain of processors, contrary to the examples we have seen so far, is closed on both ends.
+Notice that, contrary to the examples seen so far, this chain of processors is closed on both ends.
 The only way to move events around is by the internal action of the pump.
-This can also be done manually by calling method `turn`, which activates for a single pull/push.
+This can also be done manually by calling method `turn`, which performs a single pull/push.

 There also exists a processor that performs the reverse operation, by bridging an upstream "push" section to a downstream "pull" section.
 This processor is called the <!--\index{Tank@\texttt{Tank}} \texttt{Tank}-->`Tank`<!--/i-->.
 In a processor chain that uses a tank, events are pushed from upstream until they reach the tank, at which point they are accumulated indefinitely.
-The downstream part of the chain can be queried using calls to `pull`; these calls propagate until they reach the tank, which outputs the accumulated events one by one.
+The downstream part of the chain can be queried using calls to `pull`; these calls propagate until they reach the tank, outputting the accumulated events one by one.

 Consider the following program: